Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Subjective Satisficing: Algorithm and Convergence Result

-We note that, in Line 9 of Algorithm~\ref{algo:oracle}, the choice to update the policy according to $\pi^i_{k+1} \sim (1 - e^i) \delta_{\pi^i_k} + e^i \uniform ( \Pi^i)$ was somewhat arbitrary.
-In particular, the choice to uniformly mix over $\Pi^i$ with probability $e^i > 0$ was made to ensure the paths to equilibrium exist in the Markov chain of Lemma~\ref{lemma:mean-field-oracle}.
-The choice to remain with one's old policy with probability $1-e^i$ was arbitrarily picked for ease of exposition, and can be replaced by any suitable distribution over $\Pi^i$ according to the taste of the system designer.
-Some choices may include gradient descent projected back onto $\Pi^i$ or selecting a best-response to $\bpi^{-i}_k$ within $\Pi^i$.
+\textbf{Remark:} The choice to update the policy according to $\pi^i_{k+1} \sim (1 - e^i) \delta_{\pi^i_k} + e^i \uniform ( \widehat{\Pi}^i)$, in Line 10 of Algorithm~\ref{algo:oracle}, was somewhat arbitrary.
+In particular, the choice to uniformly mix over $\widehat{\Pi}^i$ with probability $e^i > 0$ was made to ensure the paths to equilibrium exist in the Markov chain of Lemma~\ref{lemma:mean-field-oracle}.
+The choice to remain with one's old policy with probability $1-e^i$ was arbitrarily picked for ease of exposition, and can be replaced by any suitable distribution over $\widehat{\Pi}^i$ according to the taste of the system designer.
+Some choices may include gradient descent projected back onto $\widehat{\Pi}^i$ or selecting a best-response to $\bpi^{-i}_k$ within $\widehat{\Pi}^i$.
 Such changes may result in a significant speed-up of convergence to equilibrium when they are well-suited to the underlying game, but the guarantee holds in any case due to the uniform randomization.

-In its present form, Algorithm~\ref{algo:oracle} cannot be implemented in an online MARL setting, as we have assumed oracle access to the quantities $V^{*i}_{\bpi_k}$ and $W^{*i}_{\bpi_k}$.
-In a decentralized, independent learning setting, these quantities may be estimated through the use of (intentionally) naive single-agent learning algorithms, as described in Section~\ref{sec:naive-learning}.
-The algorithm presented in the next section will effectively mimic the mechanics of Algorithm~\ref{algo:oracle}, replacing knowledge that $\pi^i_k \in \SubjBR^i_{\epsilon} ( \bpi^{-i}_k, \VV^{*}, \WW^{*} )$ by a learned estimate.
-That is, the learning algorithm of the next section (Algorithm~\ref{algo:main}) can be viewed as a noise-perturbed, learning-based approximation to Algorithm~\ref{algo:oracle}.